hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 page_title: "Azure Resource Manager: azurerm_netapp_account"
 sidebar_current: "docs-azurerm-resource-netapp-account"
 description: |-
   Manages Azure NetApp Account instance.
+Azure allows only one active directory can be joined to a single subscription at a time for NetApp Account.
 ---

 # azurerm_netapp_account